supervisely-ecosystem/import-StrawDI-dataset/README.md

 To reduce the computational demands on the models, the images have been rescaled to 1008 x 756 and stored in `PNG` format.
 Project is divided into train (2800 images), validation (100 images) and test (200 images) subsets.

 <img src="https://i.imgur.com/J5MQcfW.png" style="width: 300px;"/>

+## Database rights

+The dataset data includes images and annotations obtained from the [StrawDI](https://strawdi.github.io/) website.

 ## [License](https://strawdi.github.io/)